allytrope/ped/README.md

 Probands are the individuals from whom relatives will be determined using the filtering methods.
 Only one of the following options for specifying probands can be used.
 Using one will also require either `-d <int>` or `-r <float>`.

 #### `-f`
-Without this flag, `ped` will return an error with one of the probands is not specified in the pedigree file.
+Without this flag, `ped` will return an error when one of the probands is not specified in the pedigree file.

 #### `-P <probands_file>`
 A file containing a list of probands, one per line.